-The Agriculture and Weather Analytics segment includes ClearPath Weather, our road-maintenance applications, and ClearAg, our precision agriculture solutions.
+The Agriculture and Weather Analytics segment includes ClearPath Weather, our road-maintenance applications, and ClearAg, our digital analytics solutions.
 ClearPath Weather provides winter road maintenance recommendations for state agencies, municipalities and for commercial companies.
-Our ClearAg platform provides access to a comprehensive database of weather, soil and agronomic information essential to making informed agricultural decisions.
+Our ClearAg solutions leverage our EMPower platform, which is an adaptive learning engine that provides a comprehensive database of weather, soil and agronomic information combined with proprietary land-surface modeling, essential to making informed agricultural decisions and solving complex agricultural problems.
+Our ClearAg solutions include our ClearAg applications, ClearAg application program interfaces ("APIs") and components, WeatherPlot mobile application, and ClearAg Insights applications.
+In July 2017, we launched our ClearAg irrigation APIs, including the EvapoSmart and IMFocus APIs, to enable users to optimize irrigation scheduling, water conservation and plant uptake while reducing watering costs.